Manitobans pay one of the highest personal income tax rates in Canada.

 The highest combined federal and provincial tax rate payable on regular income by Manitobans is 50.40%.

-The income tax brackets and rates applicable to personal taxable income in 2021 and 2020 are:
+The income tax brackets and rates applicable to personal taxable income in Manitoba in 2022 and 2021 are:

 Here’s how it works.
 You pay: